Bush2021/chrome_plus/README.md

 * Preserve the last tab (prevents the browser from closing when the last tab is closed; clicking the 'X' won't work).
 * Mouse hover to scroll the tab bar.
 * Right-click and scroll the tab bar.
-* Open new foreground tab to opens the contents entered in address bar.
+* Create new foreground tab to opens the contents entered in address bar.
-* Open bew foreground tab to opens bookmarks.
+* Create bew foreground tab to opens bookmarks.
 * Disable the above two features when the current tab is a new tab.
 * Use hotkeys to quickly hide the browser window (boss key).
 * Portable design: the program is placed in the App directory, and data is stored in the Data directory (incompatible with the original data; you can reinstall the system or change computers without losing data).